sneakysneak/docs/pages/utility-connectors/03-global-object-storage.md

 ## Purpose

-To store some data in the form of one or more JSON objects and then access that data (in any Cycle in the same Cyclr Account) you can use the **Cycle Object Storage** Connector.
+To store some data in the form of one or more JSON objects and then access that data (in any Cycle in the same Cyclr Account) you can use the **Global Object Storage** Connector.

 The **Global *Object* Storage** Connector works by using a Key that sets and gets a Value that can contain several separate properties.
 These could be several pieces of data about a contact such as their forename, surname etc.